 It is located at the Tegenungan Kemenuh village, in Gianyar, north from the capital Denpasar and close to the artist village of Ubud.
 The waterfall is isolated but has become a popular tourist attraction to explore and relax.

 It is one of the few waterfalls in Bali that is not situated in highlands or mountainous territory.
 The amount and clarity of the water at the site depends on rainfall but it contains green surroundings with fresh water that can be swum in.
-The waterfall includes varying highs that can be climbed after the decent down stairs to reach it.
+The waterfall includes varying highs that can be climbed after the descent downstairs to reach it.
 This attraction also features a viewing point to the jungle and waterfall at the main entrance.

 I am sure there are better waterfalls to be seen in Bali.